dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 The dbt Cloud integrated development environment (IDE) is a single web-based interface for building, testing, running, and version-controlling dbt projects.
 It compiles dbt code into SQL and executes it directly on your database.

-The dbt Cloud IDE offers several [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/keyboard-shortcuts) and [editing features](/docs/cloud/dbt-cloud-ide/ide-user-interface#editing-features) for faster and more efficient data platform development and governance:
+The dbt Cloud IDE offers several [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/keyboard-shortcuts) and [editing features](/docs/cloud/dbt-cloud-ide/ide-user-interface#editing-features) for faster and efficient development and governance:

-- Syntax highlighting for SQL: Makes it easy to distinguish different parts of your code, reducing syntax errors and enhancing readability.
+- Syntax highlighting for SQL &mdash; Makes it easy to distinguish different parts of your code, reducing syntax errors and enhancing readability.
 - AI co-pilot &mdash; Use [dbt Assist](/docs/cloud/dbt-assist), a powerful AI co-pilot feature, to generate documentation, metrics, semantic models, and tests for your dbt SQL and Python models.
-- Auto-completion: Suggests table names, arguments, and column names as you type, saving time and reducing typos.
+- Auto-completion &mdash; Suggests table names, arguments, and column names as you type, saving time and reducing typos.
-- Code [formatting and linting](/docs/cloud/dbt-cloud-ide/lint-format): Help standardize and fix your SQL code effortlessly.
+- Code [formatting and linting](/docs/cloud/dbt-cloud-ide/lint-format) &mdash; Helps standardize and fix your SQL code effortlessly.
-- Navigation tools: Easily move around your code, jump to specific lines, find and replace text, and navigate between project files.
+- Navigation tools &mdash; Easily move around your code, jump to specific lines, find and replace text, and navigate between project files.
-- Version control: Manage code versions with a few clicks.
+- Version control &mdash; Manage code versions with a few clicks.
+- Project documentation &mdash; Generate and view your [project documentation](#build-and-document-your-projects) for your dbt project in real-time.
+- Build, test, and run button &mdash; Build, test, and run your project with a button click or by using the Cloud IDE command bar.

 These [features](#dbt-cloud-ide-features) create a powerful editing environment for efficient SQL coding, suitable for both experienced and beginner developers.